 You could also generate leads for other real estate professionals, like agents or investors.
 These leads can be extremely valuable because they result in sales or commissions.

-There are a number of ways to generate referral business or leads.
-You can work with a lead generation company that specializes in the real estate industry, or develop your own relationships with others who are interested in paying for leads.
+There are many ways to generate referral business or leads.
+You can work with a lead generation company specializing in the real estate industry or develop relationships with others who pay for leads.

 14. Real Estate Wholesaling

-Real estate wholesaling is the process of finding deeply discounted properties, assigning the contract to another buyer, and then making a quick profit.
+Real estate wholesaling involves finding deeply discounted properties, assigning the contract to another buyer, and making a quick profit.
 It’s one of the most popular side hustles for real estate agents because it requires very little money to get started.

-To find these deeply discounted properties, you’ll need to search for motivated sellers who are willing to sell their homes at a significant discount.
+To find these deeply discounted properties, you must search for motivated sellers willing to sell their homes at a significant discount.
 You can find these sellers by searching online, driving around neighborhoods, or attending foreclosure auctions.

 Once you’ve found a motivated seller, you’ll need to make an offer on the property.
 If the seller accepts your offer, you’ll then assign the contract to another buyer who will purchase the property from the seller at a higher price.